open-cx/open-cx/docs/API/backend-setup.md

 - in the **routes/index.js** file add the new router you created.

-## How can I populate the database?
+For instance, in order to add an attribute username to the schema Speaker:

+####Step 1

-Before adding a new attribute, please **check it doesn't already exists in the included models**.
+Before adding a new attribute, please **check it doesn't exist in the previously created models**.
 Also, **before creating new routers, please check if there's already one that can serve your needs**.

-You can follow one of the two following alternatives:

-- Access the API's admin interface through the address http://0.0.0.0:5000/admin/ and add new entries through it;

-- Make a post request using, for example, Postman.
+####Step 2

+Open file models/speaker.js and add the attribute username with type String (or other) stating whether it is required.
+  username: {
+    type: String,
+    required: true
+  },

+####Step 3

+Open folder routes/speakers/ to access the three required files (index.js, all.js, single.js).
+On the all.js and single.js the business logic shall be implemented accordingly.

+####Step 4

+Open file routers/index.js and add the entries: const speakers = require('./speakers');
+routes.use('/speakers', speakers);

 ## How do I add a schema (analogous to a table) to the database?
 -  go to the **models** folder and create a new file similar to the already existing ones.
 For more information on how to create a schema, check the following link: https://mongoosejs.com/docs/guide.html;